lbroseus/SIRFindeR/README.md

 ## Using SIRFindeR

-Guidelines to run SIRFindeR on short or long RNA-seq data can be found in the accompanying vignette: [Tutorial](https://github.com/lbroseus/SIRFindeR/blob/master/vignettes/SIRFindeR.pdf); or within a R session:
+Guidelines to run SIRFindeR on short or long RNA-seq data can be found in the accompanying [Tutorial](https://github.com/lbroseus/SIRFindeR/blob/master/vignettes/SIRFindeR.pdf); or within a R session:

 ```